Positive Markov processes in Laplace duality: Construction of examples via stochastic equations

 The addition of a subordinator-type term to the stochastic equation -- independent of the state of the process (the last two terms in \eqref{SDECBCI}) -- does not pose any significant difficulty in verifying, for example, Palau and Pardo's conditions for strong existence and uniqueness up to the first explosion time.
 We refer to the resulting solution (and its law) as the $\mathrm{CBCI}(\Sigma, \Psi, \Phi)$ process.
 The existence and uniqueness for more general non-local decomposable processes is addressed in the next section and partially covers the CBCI processes.
 Our focus below is on establishing a duality result.
-Anticipating the dual process, introduce $Y$ exactly as in Proposition~\ref{prop:laplacedualityCBC} but additionally we kill and send it to $\infty$ at rate $\Phi$, i.e. $Y$ is relegated to the cemetery $\infty$ at the time $\hat\zeta:=\inf\{t\in [0,\infty):\int_0^t\Phi(Y_s)\dd s>\hat{\mathbbm{e}}\}$, where $\hat{\mathbbm{e}}$ is a mean one exponential random variable independent of $W$.